pwikapanel/sync/README.md

 - [linkedin.com/company/svijalove](https://linkedin.com/company/svijalove) (add text before adding image)

 ---
-### Update tutorial content at tech.svija.com
+### 8. Update tutorial content at tech.svija.com

-Read through the [changelog](https://tech.svija.love/reference/changelogs/changelog-admin) and make a list of modfications for the new version.
+Read through the [changelog](https://tech.svija.love/reference/changelogs/changelog-tools) and make a list of modfications for the new version.

 Update the [documentation pages](https://tech.svija.com) if necessary.

+---
+### 9. Create a News Message

+Create a new news message at msg.svija.love for the new version.